Healthy Work Tools

 Family Values @ Work is a national network of 27 state and local coalitions helping spur the growing movement for family-friendly workplace policies such as paid sick days and family leave insurance which will result in better individual and public health, and greater financial security for families, businesses and the nation.
 If you are willing to work towards family-friendly work policies such as paid sick days and paid leave, there are many opportunities to get involved.

-Healthy Families Act: The American Public Health Association (APHA) urges support for this bill (currently in Congress) which would allow workers to earn up to seven paid sick days a year.
+Healthy Families Act: The American Public Health Association (APHA) urges support for this bill (introduced in 2017) which would allow workers to earn up to seven paid sick days a year.
 Creating a national paid sick leave standard would allow millions of Americans to earn the time necessary to recover from illnesses like the flu, access health care and take care of a sick family member.

 Oxfam America – Best and Worst State to Work in America index ranks states according to their wage policies (changes to federal minimum wage), worker protection policies (paid sick leave, pregnancy protections and equal pay), and right-to-organize policies.
 They also show that there is a relationship between a state’s ranking in the Best State to Work Index and positive economic and health indicators.
 The higher the index, the less infant mortality and poverty rates, and the higher the life expectancy, median income, GDP per capita, and labor force participation rates in that state.